onlynicoo/food_semantic_segmentation_group42/MainProject/README.txt

 	.. "after" is the path to one of the FLD's leftover images (difficulties 1, 2 or 3).
 	..
 This duo is used to create a Tray Object, so it is going to:

-		__ Create segmentation masks for before and after images.
+		__ Creates segmentation masks for before and after images.
-		__ Create bounding boxes files for before and after images.
+		__ Creates bounding boxes files for before and after images.
-		__ Save them properly in ../output/trayX directory (with "X" from 1 to 8).
+		__ Saves them properly in ../output/trayX directory (with "X" from 1 to 8).

 	..
 In the end it will be shown all Tray's Infos (Before, Amount and Leftover 's amounts of pixels)
 	..
 Shown at video segmentation and localization's products.

 .
 Without input parameters.
 	..
-It generates, in order, all the proper possible combinations of food_image and leftover images.
+It generates, all the proper possible combinations of food_image and leftover images.
 	..
 Every single combination is used to create a Tray Object, so it is going to:

 		__ Create segmentation masks for before and after images.